How To Prevent Muscle Spasms

 A muscle spasm is an involuntary contraction of muscle, and can occur for a variety of reasons: dehydration, poor circulation, overexertion, deficiency of certain minerals, etc. In order to prevent spasms, try the following:

-Being stationary for long periods of time is not great for the body.
+Being stationary for long periods of time is not great for the Healthy Body.
 In terms of sitting and typing, certain muscles get overused and tight.
 Some modern offices now employ standing/sitting desks that can be adjusted at will which can help.
 Having an ergonomic assessment of your workstation may find underlying issues that can be adjusted.
-It would help if you could get up and move around about every hour, even if it's just for a few minutes, to change your body posture and get an increase of circulation.
+It would help if you could get up and move around about every hour, even if it’s just for a few minutes, to change your Healthy Body posture and get an increase of circulation.

-Stretching exercises for the back, arms and upper body performed on a daily basis will help, as will strengthening exercises for your core and upper body.
+Stretching exercises for the back, arms and upper Healthy Body performed on a daily basis will help, as will strengthening exercises for your core and upper Healthy Body.
 In some cases, wrist splints may be necessary to support them properly, and massage therapy and physiotherapy can help alleviate the discomfort.

 Massage therapy can help improve flexibility by increasing circulation, relaxing both the nervous system and muscular system and working out any adhesions/knots in muscles, ligaments and tendons to increase a range of motion.
 Sometimes the RMT will perform passive stretching on a patient within that person’s tolerance, to stretch out areas that may be difficult for the person to do (for example, frozen shoulder).

 Your RMT will also give you stretches to do at home that will complement the work that they are doing so as to increase your flexibility and health.

 Importance of Stretching